thoughtspot/thoughtspot.github.io/_end-user/pinboards/answer-explorer.md

 ---
 title: Answer Explorer
-summary: Answer Explorer provides you with AI-guided exploration of Answers within Pinboards, so you can more easily find valuable and actionable information inside your data.
+summary: Answer Explorer provides you with AI-guided exploration of Answers within Liveboards, so you can more easily find valuable and actionable information inside your data.
-last_updated: 8/14/2020
+last_updated: 11/04/2021
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-Answer Explorer, ThoughtSpot's AI-guided exploration of Answers and headline metrics within Pinboards, provides you with valuable suggestions on how to explore and understand your data, based on two main criteria.
+Answer Explorer, ThoughtSpot's AI-guided exploration of answers and headline metrics within Liveboards, provides you with valuable suggestions on how to explore and understand your data, based on two main criteria.
 The Answer Explorer AI considers both popularity and personalization.
 The feature suggests ways to answer questions that are relevant to many other users, and takes your own ThoughtSpot history into account.
 Answer Explorer helps you better understand your data and get to actionable insights faster with just a click.

-You can access Answer Explorer from any Answer or headline metric in a Pinboard.
-Click the **Explore** button that appears when you hover over any Answer or headline.
+You can access Answer Explorer from any answer or headline metric in a Liveboard.
+Click the **Explore** button that appears when you hover over any answer or headline.

-The Answer expands to fill your screen, and the **Explore this data** menu appears, on the **Filters** screen.
+The answer expands to fill your screen, and the **Explore this data** menu appears, on the **Filters** screen.

 ![Explore this data]({{ site.baseurl }}/images/explore-fullscreen.png "Explore this data")